 There wasn’t and isn’t enough time to get everything done:

-My family’s world was hit with some health issues that reduced the amount of time and energy I had to work on the Family Curling initiative.
-I was able to get the initial version of the Curling Rocks! app published, but that was as far as I got.
+My family’s world was hit with health issues that reduced the amount of time and energy I had to work on the Family Curling initiative.
+In the previous year I was able to get the initial version of the Curling Rocks! app published, but that was as far as I got.

 The health issues are still influencing our world and I can’t commit the time required to serve all of the family curling opportunities, including the Calgary Family Curling league at the moment.
 As fun and rewarding as it is, I need to focus my time on activities that make the biggest impact.